Property transfers in Trumbull - NewsBreak

 New Milford has seen 15 catalytic converter thefts this year.
 Here’s what police are doing about it

-NEW MILFORD — With more than a dozen catalytic converters stolen in town since the beginning of the year, the New Milford Police Department has been engaged in efforts to prevent those crimes.
-New Milford Police Chief Spencer Cerruto said catalytic converter thefts are a "big problem" nationally, regionally,...
+NEW MILFORD — With more than a dozen catalytic converters stolen since the beginning of the year, the New Milford Police Department has been working to prevent those crimes.
+New Milford Police Chief Spencer Cerruto said catalytic converter thefts are a “big problem” nationally, regionally, and locally.

-Warrant: Behind curtained Plymouth storefront, illegal poker den brought in up to $2,000 a night

-PLYMOUTH — The operator of an illegal poker den was pulling in up to $2,000 a night on games held behind a curtained storefront, according to an arrest warrant released Wednesday.
-Police discovered the “underground gambling house” in the Terryville section of Plymouth early on May 19 when officers...

 Comments / 0